The Apostle Paul exhorted his protégé Timothy to “be a good soldier of Jesus Christ.”

 It focuses on the real life experiences of “Easy Company” and the first episode centers on their training phase under their original commanding officer, Captain Sobel.
 Sobel succeeds admirably in his efforts to get the men physically fit but his manner is extremely off-putting and unnecessarily offensive.

-Moral in the unit hits rock bottom.
+Morale in the unit hits rock bottom.
 All the non-commissioned officers resign to protest his leadership!

 Eventually, despite his ability to train the unit, Sobel’s inability to secure the trust of his men leads to his reassignment and loss of command.